metral/pulumihome/Running-the-Pulumi-Service.md

 This is done in the `scripts/set-travis-env.sh` script, which is called when Travis is fist starting.
 (See `before_install` in `.travis.yml`.)
 That script changes the values of the environment variables needed to update the Pulumi Stack, based on the branch being deployed into.

+### Updating Staging and Production

+We deploy to `staging` and `production` environments directly from the `staging` and `production` branches.

+To update `staging`, ensure that `master` is green, then create a PR between `master` and `staging`.
+Once that PR is green and approved, make sure that you merge with the "create a merge commit" option.

+Similarly, to update `production`, ensure that `staging` is green, then create a PR between `staging` and `production`.
+Once that PR is green and approved, make sure that you merge with the "create a merge commit" option.

 ### Pulumi CLI Integration

 We don't use stack `pulumi update` for managing the Pulumi Service stacks, we go out of our way to ensure that two different people can update a production environment without any problems.
 So we do two things to ensure this: